d4rkm3z/css-colors-library/README.md

 # css-colors-library
-JSON file with css colors
+js file with human to css code colors